-When the announcement of Zinser's appointment was made the previous evening, students marched to the Mayflower Hotel to confront board members and then continued on to the White House.
-After returning to the campus late that night, students met and decided to close down the campus.
+Protests began at Gallaudet Sunday evening, March 6, after students learned that Zinser had been selected as president.
+Students marched to the Mayflower Hotel to confront board members and then continued on to the White House before returning to campus to plan their strategy.